-To strengthen relationships chain, we supply in the held a meeting with about 50 representatives from companies in Goiás, Mato Grosso, Minas Gerais, Rondônia and São Paulo.
+To strengthen relationships chain, we held a meeting with about representatives from companies in Goiás, Mato Grosso, Minas Gerais, Rondônia and São Paulo.
 On that occasion, the Sustainable Idea Award was given to 10 suppliers who presented initiatives in the area of sustainability, bringing topics such as reverse logistics, environmental programs, environmental management and social projects.